The Noisey Guide To Making A Sex Mix

 Photo by Igor Baranchuk

 There is a tiny window of time in which you’re able to pick what music you’re going to have sex to.
-Most of us just frantically scroll through our iTunes at the last minute, pants round ankles, struggling to find an album that won’t shut down the vibe faster than the police at a peaceful rave.
+Most of us just frantically scroll through our iTunes at the last minute, pants round ankles, struggling to find an album that won’t shut down the vibe faster than the Metropolitan Police at a peaceful grime event.

 Videos by VICE